FrancisIan2026/gh-action-course/README.md

-Repository containing all exampe and notes for the Github Action
+Repository containing all example and notes for the Github Action.
+This has been edited